doitintl/doit-easily-marketplace/docs/install-cloudrun.md

 # Install the app into Cloud Run

-The `app_deploy` terraform module installs the following features:
+The `app_deploy` terraform module will install & configure the following components/features:

 * Deploy the backend integration into Cloud Run (must run as the service account `doit-easily` created previously).